 It is helpful to know the meaning of a mantra; however, it is not essential to getting the desired effect.

-Chanting mantras is also useful to clear the subconscious and unconscious mind of negative thoughts.
+Chanting mantras is also helpful to clear the subconscious mind of negative thoughts.

-Chanting mantras, like all meditations, can bring peace, calm and joy into our lives.
+Like all meditations, chanting mantra can bring peace, calm, and joy into your life.

 The age-old tradition of chanting mantra can be used by anyone looking for

 Some popular mantras in languages other than English ...

 A Buddhist mantra that is so infinite it can't be described.
 The closest we can come is "The void of all creation lives in my heart."

 A vow, an expression of determination, to embrace and manifest our Buddha nature.
 It is a pledge to oneself to never yield to difficulties and to win over one’s suffering.
 At the same time, it is a vow to help others reveal this law in their own lives and achieve happiness.

 This Kundalini Yoga mantra is known as the Mangala Charn Mantra, and is chanted for protection.
 It surrounds the magnetic field with protective light, and means "I bow to the primal wisdom, I bow to wisdom through the ages, I bow to true wisdom, I bow to the great, unseen wisdom."